My Garden Zone Is

 The Burning Bush Shrub

-The burning bush shrub could have a very dark color that almost looks it is burnt out or could look like the flames are rising to the sky.
+The burning bush shrub could have a very dark color that almost looks burnt out or could look like the flames are rising to the sky.
 Plus, these shrubs have ascending branches that will grow up in a V shape.
-This is an exciting shrub to use along the edge of the lawn because you are creating a pattern if you spread out the bushes and let only the tips of the branches touch.
+The burning bush is an exciting shrub to use along the edge of the lawn because you are creating a pattern if you spread out the bushes and let only the tips of the branches touch.

 What Are Forsythia Shrubs?

-Forsythia shrubs are yellow shrubs with soft flowers that do not appear to be as hearty as other shrubs.
+Forsythia shrubs are yellow shrubs with soft flowers that do not appear as hearty as other shrubs.
 However, these plants can grow very large.
-Because of this, you can put these plants by the mailbox, in the corners of the lawn, or by your walkway.
+You can put these plants by the mailbox, in the corners of the lawn, or by your walkway.
 The yellow color changes depending on the soil and age of the plant, and you will see all the shades of yellow progress through these plants as they grow.
 Someone who gives their Forsythia a lot of light will see lighter shades than if that plant were a bit obscured.

 Try Them All

-You need to find a way to edge your lawn and make it look professional, but you do not want to use the typical green shrub.
+It would help if you found a way to edge your lawn and look professional, but you do not want to use the typical green shrub.
 You can alternate privet shrubs, use Forsythia for its yellows, or use the burning bush to get sparks of dark reds or pinks.